Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides explicit guidance: 'Call this when you're unsure what field names to pass to search_zips, or when the user asks what data ZipExplore has.'
-This tells both when to use and implies when not to use.
+Explicitly says: 'Call this when you're unsure what field names to pass to search_zips, or when the user asks what data ZipExplore has.'
+This provides clear context for when to use the tool and implies when not to (when you need actual data, use search_zips).

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.